 Much is written about the relationship psychopaths have to emotion, if any.
 See our own article on the topic.
 However, lets narrow this down to a specific emotional question – is it ever possible for psychopaths to fall in love with someone?
 Can they love someone in the way normal people do?

-The short answer to this question is that psychopaths cannot fall in love or love someone in the way normal people do.
-Their limited or absent emotional range, lack of empathy and self absorbed personality make this impossible.
+Psychopaths cannot fall in love or love someone in the way normal people do, since their limited or absent emotional range, lack of empathy and self absorbed personality make this impossible.
 They are however able to temporarily mimic and simulate love and loving relationships as a way of concealing themselves and manipulating others.

 Another reason why psychopaths are incapable of entering true loving relationships is that they are unable to value people for themselves, but only for the feelings, energy, or excitement they can get off them.
 Whenever the fun stops for a psychopath, the relationship ends, since there is nothing else they can get out of it.

 This is why psychopaths are known for dropping people in relationships coldly and suddenly, and very quickly and easily moving onto someone else without any emotional hangups.
 The psychopath only ever sees people as objects to be manipulated and used for their own gratification, and can never value or love people for their intrinsic qualities and virtues.

 Let’s look in more detail as the different aspects of the psychopathic personality which make them utterly incapable of ever truly falling in love or loving someone else.